-Table 34 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rai 2I
+Table 37 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rai 21

 Regional Railway Assets State of the art Codes and regulations have been developed over the years to meet requirements of main lines whilst needs for lines with low traffic volumes have been relatively neglected.
 Flexible interpretation of standards, improvisation, and proven experience are today basis for urgent maintenance needs of not intensively used lines.
 Improvements of regulations tends to aim at increased track quality in order to reduce total cost for lines with dense traffic as track availability is the most limited parameter and therefore costly.
 Management of lines with low traffic volumes has different limitations.
 Here track availability for maintenance is higher, optimal quality can be tailored for regional needs.
 Today scientific support for such tailored management is missing or not practically implemented S2R results Relevant frameworks for analysis have to some extent been developed within S2R.
 Input for regional conditions and safety calibrated limitations are missing.
 IP2 SWOC.
-Further/new With the aim to develop cost-efficient (OPEX, CAPEX) the aim is to use results results of other FA and adapt them for regional usage, aiming for: • assets that will be (further) developed to reduce unit costs per train kilometer and increase operational safety on regional railways, • a particular focus on interoperability of assets, making use of technologies developed in other FAs while being simplified/adapted,

-• technologies with a high level of scalability (economies of scale) which will be harmonized for all operators and infrastructures across Europe.
+Further/new results With the aim to develop cost-efficient (OPEX, CAPEX) the aim is to use results of other FA and adapt them for regional usage, aiming for: assets that will be (further) developed to reduce unit costs per train kilometer and increase operational safety on regional railways, a particular focus on interoperability of assets, making use of technologies developed in other FAs while being simplified/adapted, technologies with a high level of scalability (economies of scale) which will be harmonized for all operators and infrastructures across Europe.

-Table 35 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 3
+Table 38 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 3

-Rolling Stock State of the art At the moment there are no vehicles especially developed for the requirements of regional ralways available.
-The used vehicles are either (adapted) mainline or tram based vehicles.
-Relevant bus and light ferries technologies.
-S2R results Lightweight materials, active suspension, silicon carbide traction equipment, flexible and light weight user-centered interiors, light weight doors, airless brakes Further/new The goal is results to develop a common vehicle architecture, which will be harmonized for all operators and infrastructures across Europe. to develop vehicle modular interiors to adapt easily to the different needs of each service, considering different spaces to offer several uses (including transport of goods) to identify requirements for a low-cost design of the vehicle with the aim to reduce the acquisition cost (CAPEX) of vehicle, taking advantage of economies of scale while reducing OPEX of the global system. to define and develop the best compromise between service, performance and vehicle costs with a systemic view. to develop solutions for small size vehicles (e.g. 100 pax) with alternative propulsion systems to agree the same requirements for such vehicles for the wider area of use across Europe, allowing faster type certification/authorisation to analyze the requirements for safety and interoperability with the aim to adapt them to the needs of low-density lines in order to reduce the cost.
+State of the art At t raik veh S2R results ligh blling Stock the moment there are no vehicles especially developed for the requirements of regional ilway system available.
+The used vehicles are either (adapted) mainline or tram based hicles.
+Relevant bus and light ferries technologies. shtweight materials, active suspension, silicon carbide traction equipment, flexible and S2R results Ligh ligh Further/new The ligh Further/new The shtweight materials, active suspension, silicon carbide traction equipment, flexible and ht weight user-centered interiors, light weight doors, airless brakes results ne goal is to develop a common vehicle architecture, which will be harmonized for all operators and infrastructures across Europe. to develop vehicle modular interiors to adapt easily to the different needs of each service, considering different spaces to offer several uses (including transport of goods) to identify requirements for a low-cost design of the vehicle with the aim to reduce the acquisition cost (CAPEX) of vehicle, taking advantage of economies of scale while reducing OPEX of the global system. to define and develop the best compromise between service, performance and vehicle costs with a systemic view. to develop solutions for small size vehicles (e.g. 100 pax) with alternative propulsion systems to agree the same requirements for such vehicles for the wider area of use across Europe, allowing faster type certification/authorisation to analyze the requirements for safety and interoperability with the aim to adapt them to the needs of low-density lines in order to reduce the cost.
 That will most likely result in a set of proposals for the standardization as well as TSI updates (LOCPAS, CCS, OPE) in the upcoming revision cycles

-Table 36 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 4
+Table 39 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 4